Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: System Model

-where $|\mathcal S_i| \geq T, a_i\neq 0, \forall i \in [n]$ and $n \in \mathbb Z^+$.
+where $a_i\neq 0, \forall i \in [n],n \in \mathbb Z^+, |\mathcal S_i| \geq T$ and $\mathcal S_i \cap \mathcal S_j = \emptyset$ when $i \neq j$.
 Here all the sets $\mathcal{S}_i$, the number of sets $n$, and each $a_i$ could all depend on $\mathbfsl{z}$.
 In equation (\ref{eq:def_privacy}), we consider the worst-case scenario, where the local models do not change over the rounds.
-That is, $\mathbf{X}^{(t)}=\mathbf{X} \ \forall t\in [J]$.
-Intuitively, this guarantee ensures that the best that the server can do is to reconstruct a partial sum of $T$ individual user models which corresponds to the case where $n=1$.
-When $T\geq2$, this condition implies that the server cannot get any individual user model from the aggregated models of all training rounds (the best it can obtain is the sum of two local models). \begin{remark} \normalfont (Weaker Privacy Definitions).
-It is worth noting that, one can also define a weaker privacy notion requiring that $\| {\mathbf{P}^{(J)}}^\top \mathbfsl{z}\|_0 \geq T$ for any $\mathbfsl z$ such that ${\mathbf{P}^{(J)}}^\top \mathbfsl{z} \neq \mathbf 0$.
+That is, $\mathbf{X}^{(t)}=\mathbf{X}, \ \forall t\in [J]$.
+Intuitively, this guarantee ensures that the best that the server can do is to reconstruct a partial sum of $T$ local models which corresponds to the case where $n=1$.
+When $T\geq2$, this condition implies that the server cannot get any user model from the aggregate models of all training rounds (the best it can obtain is the sum of two local models). \begin{remark} \normalfont (Weaker Privacy Notion).
+It is worth noting that, a weaker privacy notion would require that $\| {\mathbf{P}^{(J)}}^\top \mathbfsl{z}\|_0 \geq T$ when ${\mathbf{P}^{(J)}}^\top \mathbfsl{z} \neq \mathbf 0$.
 When $T=2$, this definition requires that the server cannot reconstruct any individual model (the best it can do is to obtain a linear combination of two local models).
-This definition, however, allows constructions in the form of $a \mathbfsl x_i+b \mathbfsl x_j$ for any $a, b \in \mathbb R \setminus \{0\}$ (this does not violate the definition).
-When $a \gg b$, however, this is almost the same as recovering $\mathbfsl x_i$ perfectly, hence this privacy criterion is weaker than that of \eqref{eq:def_privacy}. \end{remark} \begin{remark} \normalfont (Multi-round Privacy Guarantee of Random Selection).
-In Section \ref{sec:Experiments}, we empirically show that a random selection strategy in which $K$ available users are selected at random at each round does not ensure multi-round privacy guarantee even with respect to the weaker definition of Remark \ref{remark:weaker_T}.
-Specifically, the individual local models can be reconstructed within a number of rounds that is linear in $N$.
-We also show theoretically in Appendix \ref{app:random-selection} that when $\min(N-K, K) \geq cN$, where $c>0$ is a constant, then the probability that the server can reconstruct all individual models after $N$ rounds is at least $1-2e^{-c'N}$ for some constant $c'$ that depends on $c$.
-In addition, we show in Appendix \ref{app:random-selection} that a random selection scheme in which the users are selected in an i.i.d fashion according to Bern($\frac{K}{N(1-p)}$) also reveals all individual models to the server after $N$ rounds with probability that converges to $1$ exponentially fast. \end{remark} \begin{remark} \normalfont (Worst-Case Assumption).
-In Equation (\ref{eq:def_privacy}), we considered the worst-case assumption where the models do not change over time.
-When the local models change over rounds, the multi-round privacy guarantee becomes even stronger as the number of unknowns increases. \end{remark}
+This notion, however, allows constructions in the form of $a \mathbfsl x_i+b \mathbfsl x_j$ for any $a \neq 0, b \neq 0$.
+When $a \gg b$, however, this is almost the same as recovering $\mathbfsl x_i$ perfectly, hence this privacy criterion is weaker than that of \eqref{eq:def_privacy}.
+We refer to \cite{august2022} for a follow-up work that considers this weaker notion. \end{remark} \begin{remark} \normalfont(Multi-round Privacy of Random Selection).
+In Section \ref{sec:Experiments}, we empirically show that a random selection strategy in which $K$ available users are selected uniformly at random at each round does not ensure multi-round privacy even with respect to the weaker definition of Remark \ref{remark:weaker_T}.
+Specifically, the local models can be reconstructed within a number of rounds that is linear in $N$.
+We also show theoretically in Appendix \ref{app:random-selection} that when $\min(N-K, K) \geq cN$, where $c>0$ is a constant, then the probability that the server can reconstruct all local models after $N$ rounds is at least $1-2e^{-c'N}$ for a constant $c'$ that depends on $c$.
+Finally, we show that a random selection scheme in which the users are selected in an i.i.d fashion according to Bern($\frac{K}{N(1-p)}$) reveals all local models after $N$ rounds with probability that converges to $1$ exponentially fast. \end{remark} \begin{remark} \normalfont (Worst-Case Assumption).
+In (\ref{eq:def_privacy}), we considered the worst-case assumption where the models do not change over time.
+When the models change over rounds, the multi-round privacy guarantee becomes even stronger as the number of unknowns increases.
+In Fig. \ref{fig:intro_histo_error} and Appendix \ref{app:random-selection}, we empirically show that the conventional secure aggregation schemes leak extensive information of training data even in the realistic settings where the models change over the rounds. \end{remark}

 \item \textbf{Aggregation Fairness Gap.} The average aggregation fairness gap quantifies the largest gap between any two users in terms of the expected relative number of rounds each user has participated in training.
 Formally, the average aggregation fairness gap is defined as follows